-Exactly 1900 years ago today¹, Hadrian survived a violent and devastating earthquake while wintering in Antioch during Trajan’s campaign in the east.
-Hadrian had been in Syria since January 114 AD as imperial legate (envoy to the emperor), and as such, had taken up residence in Antiochia ad Orontem (Antioch on the Orontes).
+On 13 December AD 115¹, Hadrian survived a violent and devastating earthquake while wintering in Antioch during Trajan’s campaign in the east.
+Hadrian had been in Syria since January AD 114 as imperial legate (envoy to the emperor) and, as such, had taken up residence in Antiochia ad Orontem (Antioch on the Orontes).
 The city served as headquarters for the Parthian wars.
-Trajan had returned from a campaign in Armenia when disaster struck in the morning of December 13th of 115 AD.
+Trajan had returned from a campaign in Armenia when disaster struck on the morning of 13 December AD 115.

-Antioch on the Orontes was one of the most important cities of the Graeco-roman period.
+Antioch on the Orontes was one of the most important cities of the Graeco-Roman period.
 It was founded in 300 BC by Seleucus I, one of Alexander the Great’s generals, and became the Seleucids’ capital city.
 The ancient city stood on the eastern side of the Orontes River.
 It is currently partly covered by the modern city of Antakya (Turkey).
-Its location destined Antioch to be a mixture of diverse cultures as well as a trading centre.
-Caravans from Asia Minor, Persia, India traveled through the city where exchanges on a large scale were conducted.
+Its location destined Antioch to be a mixture of diverse cultures and a trading centre.
+Caravans from Asia Minor, Persia, and India travelled through the city, where exchanges on a large scale were conducted.
 After Rome conquered Syria in 64 BC, the city became a Roman stronghold.
-Roman culture added to the city’s luxury with a forum, an amphitheatre, baths, a hippodrome, a theatre, a great colonnaded street (Via Triumphalis) and an aqueduct carrying water to fountains, public buildings and villas.
+Roman culture added to the city’s luxury with a forum, an amphitheatre, baths, a hippodrome, a theatre, a great colonnaded street (via Triumphalis) and an aqueduct carrying water to fountains, public buildings and villas.
 The city was thriving and was known as the “Queen of the East.”
-At the time of the earthquake of 115 AD Antioch had a population of about 500,000.
+At the time of the earthquake of AD 115, Antioch had a population of about 500,000.

 The most vivid description of the catastrophe came from the Roman historian Cassius Dio.
-In his Roman History (Book LXVIII), he described how Antioch was crowded at the time of the earthquake due to the emperor Trajan overwintering within the city.
+In his Roman History (Book LXVIII), he described how Antioch was crowded during the earthquake due to the emperor Trajan overwintering within the city.

 He then painted a dramatic picture of the destruction witnessed by the population.

-Unfortunately nothing is reported on how Plotina, Trajan’s wife, or Hadrian managed but they obviously survived unscathed.
-Many soldiers, including members of the imperial entourage perished.
-One of the most prominent victim was the consul ordinarius Marcus Pedo Vergilianus.
-In total 260,000 are said to have died during or in the aftermath of this event.
-The population of Antioch was reduced to less than 400,000 inhabitants and many sections of the city were abandoned.
+Unfortunately, nothing is reported on how Plotina, Trajan’s wife, or Hadrian managed, but they survived unscathed.
+Many soldiers, including members of the imperial entourage, perished.
+One of the most prominent victims was the consul ordinarius Marcus Pedo Vergilianus.
+In total, 260,000 are said to have died during or in the aftermath of this event.
+The population of Antioch was reduced to less than 400,000 inhabitants, and many sections of the city were abandoned.

-According to the 6th century AD chronicler John Malalas, a native from Antioch, Trajan commemorated the rebuilding of the city by erecting a gilded copy of the Tyche of Eutychides in the theatre.
+According to Malalas, Trajan commemorated the rebuilding of the city by erecting a gilded copy of the Tyche of Eutychides in the theatre.
 Tyche was the patron deity of Antioch.
-She was a goddess who presided over the prosperity of the city, bringing hope and good fortune to its citizens.
+She was a goddess who presided over the city’s prosperity, bringing hope and good fortune to its citizens.
 The most renowned sculpture of Tyche was a bronze statue by the Greek sculptor Eutychides, a pupil of Lysippos, created for the city of Antioch in the early 3rd century BC, the best extant version of which is in the Vatican Museum (see below).
 It shows the goddess, crowned with towers, seated on a rock, symbolic of Mount Silpius, with her feet resting on the river Orontes, depicted as a swimming youth.

-One year and eight months after the earthquake, on August 11 of 117 AD, Hadrian was proclaimed emperor by the army in Antioch.
-He remained in the city until September 117 when he set out to reach Rome.
+One year and eight months after the earthquake, on 11 August AD 117, Hadrian was proclaimed emperor by the army in Antioch (read here).
+He remained in the city until September 117, when he set out to reach Rome (read here).

-¹ The date of December 115 AD appears to be established by John Malalas as well as in the Fasti Ostienses as restored by Vidman – [ID (ibus) Dec(embres) terrae m]otus fuit.
-However the date is subject to debate among scholars.
-Anthony R. Birley believes the earthquake took place in January 115 AD.
+¹ The date of December AD 115 appears to be established by John Malalas as well as in the Fasti Ostienses as restored by Vidman – [ID (ibus) Dec(embres) terrae m]otus fuit.
+However, the date is subject to debate among scholars.
+Anthony R. Birley believes the earthquake took place in January AD 115.

 - Cassius Dio, Roman History, 68.24.1-25.6 (link)